namelesspal18/makinteractlab.github.io/_projects/ActivEarring_2019.md

 ### References

-Minkyeong Lee, Seungwoo Je, Woojin Lee, Daniel Ashbrook and Andrea Bianchi, **ActivEarring: Spatiotemporal Haptic Cues on the Ears", in IEEE Transactions on Haptics**.
-IN IEEE Transactions on Haptics.
+Minkyeong Lee, Seungwoo Je, Woojin Lee, Daniel Ashbrook and Andrea Bianchi. **ActivEarring: Spatiotemporal Haptic Cues on the Ears", in IEEE Transactions on Haptics**.
+In IEEE Transactions on Haptics.
 DOI: https://doi.org/10.1109/TOH.2019.2925799

 <!-- DO NOT CHANGE MANUALLY -->
 <a href="{{ site.url }}/files/{{ page.year }}/{{ page.pdf_file }}" target="_blank">paper</a>&nbsp;&nbsp;&nbsp;